-- 12.1 An employer may engage apprentices. - Any engagement must be in accordance with the law regulating apprenticeships in force in the place in which the apprentice is engaged. - 12.3 This award applies to an apprentice in the same way that it applies to an employee except as otherwise expressly provided by this award. - An employer must pay an apprentice in accordance with clauses 18.3-Junior cooking apprentice rates, 18.4-Proficiency payments and 18.5-Adult apprentices. - An employer must not require an apprentice under the age of 18 to work overtime.
+12.1 An employer may engage apprentices.

+- 12.2 Any engagement must be in accordance with the law regulating apprenticeships in force in the place in which the apprentice is engaged. - 12.3 This award applies to an apprentice in the same way that it applies to an employee except as otherwise expressly provided by this award. - 12.4 An employer must pay an apprentice in accordance with clauses 18.3-Junior apprentices-cooking trade, 18.4-Proficiency payments-cooking trade, 18.5-Adult apprentices-cooking trade. - 12.5 An employer must not require an apprentice under the age of 18 to work overtime.
 However, such an apprentice may agree to work overtime if requested to do so. - 12.6 Except in an emergency, an employer must not require an apprentice to work overtime or shiftwork at any time that would prevent their attendance at training in accordance with their training agreement.